 On July 9, 11, and 15, the Jet Propulsion Laboratory (JPL) team collected UAV images of the M6.4 and M7.1 surface ruptures that had previously been mapped by the GEER team in the field.
 These regions extended from where the surface ruptures crossed Highway 178 to approximately 500m toward the southwest (M6.4) and southeast (M7.1).
 Ground control points were surveyed and included in the images for the purpose of geo-referencing.
 The JPL team plans to re-image the same region at various future times for the purpose of quantifying after-slip.
-Figure 52 shows a sample of the initial imagery results from the UAV surveys completed by the JPL team at the detailed M7.1 mapping site.
+Figures 55-56 show samples of the initial imagery results from the UAV surveys completed by the JPL team at the locations of detailed mapping of the M7.1 and M6.4 ruptures, respectively.
 They produced 2 cm posting digital surface models and orthomosaics of the two locations.
 Average ground sample distance is 1.5 cm and the products are orthorectified using ground control points that were surveyed using RTK GPS.
 They plan to return to assess postseismic deformation.
-Figure 53 shows the first version of the digital elevation model (DEM).